GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 This document illustrates the extraction of storm wave event summary statistics from observational wave and tide data, using R code.
-It was generated from the file 'preprocess_data.Rmd', using the literate programming R package *knitr*.
+It was generated from the file ['preprocess_data.Rmd']('preprocess_data.Rmd'), using the literate programming R package *knitr*.

+If you have R installed, along with all the packages required to run this code, and a copy of the *stormwavecluster* git repository, then you should be able to re-run the analysis here by simply copy-pasting the code (or using *knitr* to extract it to a script).

 The basic approach followed here is to:
 * **Step 1:** Parse relevant wave time-series data at a number of sites (all near-ish to Old Bar), and convert them to a single time-series representing waves at Old Bar.